ealcobaca/pymfe/docs/source/install.rst

 Requirements
 =============

-The pymfe package requires the following dependencies:
+The PyMFE package requires the following dependencies:

 * numpy
 * scipy